-- Turbo Call or, respectively, Turbo Put Warrants relating to the CAC 40[®] index -
+- Call or, respectively, Put Warrants relating to one fine troy ounce of gold -

-These Warrant Terms apply to a specific series of Turbo Call or, respectively, Turbo Put Warrants.
+These Warrant Terms apply to a specific series of Call or, respectively, Put Warrants.
 The points marked with "•" are different for each series and details are provided in the Schedule to the Warrant Terms.